 First metatarsophalangeal joint

-Knee OA causes cartilage to be lost (medial loss occurs in 70% of cases).
+Knee osteoarthritis causes cartilage to be lost (medial loss occurs in 70% of cases).
 The ligaments become lax and the joint becomes less stable, with local pain arising from the ligaments and tendons.

-Erosive OA causes synovitis and cysts in the hand.
+Erosive osteoarthritis causes synovitis and cysts in the hand.
 It primarily affects the DIP or PIP joints.
-The thumb carpometacarpal joints are involved in 20% of hand OA, but the metacarpophalangeal joints and wrists are usually spared.
-At this time, it is uncertain whether erosive interphalangeal OA is a variant of hand OA or whether it represents a separate entity.
+The thumb carpometacarpal joints are involved in 20% of hand osteoarthritis, but the metacarpophalangeal joints and wrists are usually spared.
+At this time, it is uncertain whether erosive interphalangeal osteoarthritis is a variant of hand osteoarthritis or whether it represents a separate entity, such as microcrystalline disease (eg, calcium pyrophosphate arthritis).

 Diagnosis of Osteoarthritis

-OA should be suspected in patients with gradual onset of symptoms and signs, particularly in older adults.
-If OA is suspected, plain x-rays should be taken of the most symptomatic joints.
+Osteoarthritis should be suspected in patients with gradual onset of symptoms and signs, particularly in older adults.
+If osteoarthritis is suspected, plain x-rays should be taken of the most symptomatic joints.
 X-rays generally reveal marginal osteophytes, narrowing of the joint space, increased density of the subchondral bone, subchondral cyst formation, bony remodeling, and joint effusions.
 Standing weight-bearing Merchant view (tangential view with knee flexed 30°) x-rays of the knees are more sensitive in detecting joint space narrowing.
+Discrepancy between severity of symptoms and severity of changes in imaging is common.

-Laboratory studies are normal in OA but may be required to rule out other disorders (eg, rheumatoid arthritis) or to diagnose an underlying disorder causing secondary OA.
-If OA causes joint effusions, synovial fluid analysis can help differentiate it from inflammatory arthritides; in OA, synovial fluid is usually clear, viscous, and has ≤ 2000 WBC/mcL.
+Laboratory studies are normal in osteoarthritis but occasionally may be required to rule out other disorders or to diagnose an underlying disorder causing secondary osteoarthritis.
+If osteoarthritis causes joint effusions, synovial fluid analysis can help differentiate it from inflammatory arthritides; in osteoarthritis, synovial fluid is usually clear, viscous, and has ≤ 2000 WBC/mcL.

-OA involvement outside the usual joints suggests secondary OA; further evaluation may be required to determine the underlying primary disorder (eg, endocrine, metabolic, neoplastic, or biomechanical disorders).
+Osteoarthritis involvement outside the usual joints suggests secondary osteoarthritis; further evaluation may be required to determine the underlying primary disorder (eg, endocrine, metabolic, neoplastic, or biomechanical disorders).

 Treatment of Osteoarthritis

-Nondrug therapy (eg, education, rehabilitative and supportive measures)
+Nondrug therapy (eg, education, appropriate weight loss, rehabilitative and supportive measures)

 Drug therapy is an adjunct to the physical program.
-Acetaminophen in dosages of up to 1 g orally 4 times a day may relieve pain and is generally safe.
-More potent analgesics, such as tramadol or rarely opioids, may be required; however, these drugs can cause confusion in older patients and are generally avoided.
-Duloxetine, a serotonin norepinephrine reuptake inhibitor, may modestly reduce pain caused by OA.
+Acetaminophen in dosages of up to 1 g orally 4 times a day may relieve pain and is generally safe in the absence of hepatic disease or considerable alcohol intake.
+More potent analgesics, such as tramadol or rarely opioids, may be required; however, these medications can cause confusion in older patients and are generally avoided.
+Duloxetine, a serotonin norepinephrine reuptake inhibitor, may modestly reduce pain caused by osteoarthritis.
 Topical capsaicin has been helpful in relieving pain in superficial joints by disrupting pain transmission.

-Nonsteroidal anti-inflammatory drugs ( NSAIDs Nonopioid Analgesics Nonopioid and opioid analgesics are the main drugs used to treat pain.
-Antidepressants, antiseizure drugs, and other central nervous system (CNS)–active drugs may also be used for chronic or... read more ), including cyclooxygenase-2 (COX-2) inhibitors or coxibs, may be considered if patients have refractory pain or signs of inflammation (eg, redness, warmth).
-NSAIDs may be used simultaneously with other analgesics (eg, tramadol, opioids) to provide better relief of symptoms.
+Nonsteroidal anti-inflammatory drugs (NSAIDs Nonopioid Analgesics Nonopioid and opioid analgesics are the main drugs used to treat pain.
+Antidepressants, antiseizure drugs, and other central nervous system (CNS)–active drugs may also be used for chronic or... read more ), including selective cyclooxygenase-2 (COX-2) inhibitors or coxibs, may be considered if patients have refractory pain or signs of inflammation (eg, redness, warmth).
+NSAIDs may be used simultaneously with other analgesics (eg, tramadol, rarely opioids) to provide better relief of symptoms.
 Topical NSAIDs may be of value for superficial joints, such as the hands and knees.
-Topical NSAIDs may be of particular value in the elderly, because systemic NSAID exposure is reduced, minimizing risk of drug adverse effects.
+Topical NSAIDs may be of particular value in older patients, because systemic NSAID exposure is reduced, minimizing risk of drug adverse effects.
 Gastric protection should be considered when using NSAIDs on a regular basis in older patients.

-Muscle relaxants such as cyclobenzaprine, metaxalone, and methocarbamol (usually in low doses) occasionally relieve pain that arises from muscles strained by attempting to support OA joints, yet strong evidence is lacking unless there is coexistent central sensitization.
-In the elderly, however, they may cause more adverse effects than relief.
+Muscle relaxants such as cyclobenzaprine, metaxalone, and methocarbamol (usually in low doses) occasionally relieve pain that arises from muscles strained by attempting to support osteoarthritis joints, yet strong evidence is lacking unless there is coexistent central sensitization.
+In older patients, however, they may cause more adverse effects than relief.

 Oral corticosteroids should not be given chronically.
 Intra-articular depot corticosteroids can help relieve pain short-term and increase joint flexibility in some patients; however, a strong placebo effect has been shown in clinical trials.
-Frequently administered intrarticular injections of corticosteroids increase the risk of cartilage loss ( 2 Treatment references Osteoarthritis is a chronic arthropathy characterized by disruption and potential loss of joint cartilage along with other joint changes, including bone hypertrophy (osteophyte formation).
+Frequently administered intra-articular injections of corticosteroids increase the risk of cartilage loss (2 Treatment references Osteoarthritis is a chronic arthropathy characterized by disruption and potential loss of joint cartilage along with other joint changes, including bone hypertrophy (osteophyte formation).
 Symptoms... read more ).

 Hyaluronic acid formulations can be injected into the knee and provide some pain relief in some patients for prolonged periods of time.
 They should not be used more often than every 6 months.
 The treatment is a series of 1 to 5 weekly injections.
 However, efficacy of these formulations in patients with x-ray evidence of severe knee osteoarthritis is limited, and they are therefore not recommended unless all other options have failed to provide benefit.
-Hyaluronic acid formulations are not recommended in hip or shoulder osteoarthritis ( 3 Treatment references Osteoarthritis is a chronic arthropathy characterized by disruption and potential loss of joint cartilage along with other joint changes, including bone hypertrophy (osteophyte formation).
+Hyaluronic acid formulations are not recommended in hip or shoulder osteoarthritis (3 Treatment references Osteoarthritis is a chronic arthropathy characterized by disruption and potential loss of joint cartilage along with other joint changes, including bone hypertrophy (osteophyte formation).
 Symptoms... read more ).
 In some patients, local injection can cause an acute severe inflammatory synovitis.
-Studies have shown these agents have a strong placebo effect.
+Clinical studies of these drugs have shown a strong placebo effect of intra-articular injection.
+These injections have no demonstrated disease-modifying effect.

 Glucosamine sulfate 1500 mg orally once/day has been suggested to relieve pain and slow joint deterioration; chondroitin sulfate 1200 mg once/day has also been suggested for pain relief.
-Studies to date have shown mixed efficacy in terms of pain relief and no strong effect on preservation of cartilage.
+Studies to date have shown mixed efficacy in terms of pain relief, with onset of pain relief often delayed, and no strong effect on preservation of cartilage.

 Other adjunctive and experimental therapies

 Experimental therapies that may preserve cartilage or allow chondrocyte grafting are being studied.
 It is not clear whether using a topical lidocaine 5% patch relieves pain.
 Flavocoxid, a plant-derived compound, can be tried.
-Injections of platelet-rich plasma have been shown to be superior to hyaluronic acid for relief of pain in 12-month studies but do not modify disease progression ( 4 Treatment references Osteoarthritis is a chronic arthropathy characterized by disruption and potential loss of joint cartilage along with other joint changes, including bone hypertrophy (osteophyte formation).
+Injections of platelet-rich plasma have been shown to be superior to hyaluronic acid for relief of pain in 12-month studies but do not modify disease progression (4 Treatment references Osteoarthritis is a chronic arthropathy characterized by disruption and potential loss of joint cartilage along with other joint changes, including bone hypertrophy (osteophyte formation).
 Symptoms... read more ).
-Mesenchymal stem cell therapy for cartilage repair is claimed to yield positive outcomes, especially in knee OA ( 5 Treatment references Osteoarthritis is a chronic arthropathy characterized by disruption and potential loss of joint cartilage along with other joint changes, including bone hypertrophy (osteophyte formation).
-Symptoms... read more ), but this approach is still considered experimental, with scant evidence supporting its clinical use presently ( 6 Treatment references Osteoarthritis is a chronic arthropathy characterized by disruption and potential loss of joint cartilage along with other joint changes, including bone hypertrophy (osteophyte formation).
+Mesenchymal stem cell therapy for cartilage repair is claimed to yield positive outcomes, especially in knee osteoarthritis (5 Treatment references Osteoarthritis is a chronic arthropathy characterized by disruption and potential loss of joint cartilage along with other joint changes, including bone hypertrophy (osteophyte formation).
+Symptoms... read more ), but this approach is still considered experimental, with scant evidence supporting its clinical use presently (6 Treatment references Osteoarthritis is a chronic arthropathy characterized by disruption and potential loss of joint cartilage along with other joint changes, including bone hypertrophy (osteophyte formation).
 Symptoms... read more ).
-Monoclonal antibodies against nerve growth factor are being tested for chronic pain due to OA.
-However, pilot studies have resulted in accelerated osteoarthritis and osteonecrosis, necessitating larger studies with stringent patient inclusion and exclusion criteria.
+Monoclonal antibodies against nerve growth factor are being tested for chronic pain due to osteoarthritis.
+However, pilot studies resulted in accelerated osteoarthritis and osteonecrosis, necessitating larger studies with stringent patient inclusion and exclusion criteria.

 Key pathophysiologic features include disruption and loss of joint cartilage and bony hypertrophy.